 Symptoms depend on the type of

 heart block you have: First-degree heart block may have no bothersome symptoms.

 - The feeling that your heart pauses for

 - Trouble breathing or shortness of breath

-Third-degree heart block, which can be fatal, might cause
+Third-degree heart block can be

 - Intense tiredness

 - Irregular heartbeats